Sultanate of Rum: Crusades

-Upon Mesud's death in 1156, the sultanate controlled nearly all of central Anatolia.
-Mesud's son, Kilij Arslan II, captured the remaining territories around Sivas and Malatya from the last of the Danishmends.
-At the Battle of Myriokephalon in 1176, Kilij Arslan II also defeated a Byzantine army led by Manuel I Komnenos.
+Mesud's son, Kilij Arslan II, is the first known Seljuk ruler who is known to have used the title of sultan and captured the remaining territories around Sivas and Malatya from the last of the Danishmends.
+At the Battle of Myriokephalon in 1176, Kilij Arslan II defeated a Byzantine army led by Manuel I Komnenos.
 Despite a temporary occupation of Konya in 1190 by the Holy Roman Empire's forces of the Third Crusade, the sultanate was quick to recover and consolidate its power.
 During the last years of Kilij Arslan II's reign, the sultanate experienced a civil war with Kaykhusraw I fighting to retain control and losing to his brother Suleiman II in 1196.

+Following Kilij Arslan II's death, the sultanate was divided amongst his sons.
+Elbistan was given to Tughril ibn Kılıç Arslan II, but when Erzurum was taken from the Saltukids at the start of the 13th century, he was installed there.
+Tughril governed Erzurum from 1192 to 1221.
+During 1211–1212, he broke free from the Seljuk state.
+In 1230, Jahan Shah bin Tughril who was allied to the Khwarazmshah Jalal al-Din, lost the Battle of Yassıçemen, allowing for Erzurum to be annexed by the Seljuk sultanate.

-Suleiman II rallied his vassal emirs and marched against Georgia, with an army of 150,000-400,000 and encamped in the Basiani valley.
+Suleiman II rallied his vassal emirs and marched against Georgia, with an army of 150,000–400,000 and encamped in the Basiani valley.
 Tamar of Georgia quickly marshaled an army throughout her possessions and put it under command of her consort, David Soslan.
-Georgian troops under David Soslan made a sudden advance into Basiani and assailed the enemy's camp in 1203 or 1204.
+Georgian troops under Soslan made a sudden advance into Basiani and assailed the enemy's camp in 1203 or 1204.
 In a pitched battle, the Seljukid forces managed to roll back several attacks of the Georgians but were eventually overwhelmed and defeated.
 Loss of the sultan's banner to the Georgians resulted in a panic within the Seljuk ranks.
-Süleymanshah himself was wounded and withdrew to Erzurum.
+Süleymanshah was wounded and withdrew to Erzurum.
 Both the Rum Seljuk and Georgian armies suffered heavy casualties, but coordinated flanking attacks won the battle for the Georgians.